maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 developer can run their tests scores of times during a day, catch defects immediately, and do so without losing interest and getting distracted.

-## Accessible
+### Accessible

 We believe that a developer should be able to run any test at any time, right from their local development environment.

-We've noticed a disturbing trend recently where a lot of tests can only be run in CI.
-We don't like this for a number of reasons.
-One is that it means that instead of running those tests many times throughout the day, a developer instead tends to only run them only occasionally, maybe a few times a week.
-It's not uncommon for a developer to do a lot of work only to find out in CI that they made a bad assumption and have to start over with a new design.
+We've noticed a disturbing trend where many tests can only be run in CI.
+The implication of this behavior are that instead of running those tests many times throughout the day, developers only run them occasionally, most as little as a few times a week.
+These developers often complete hours or days of work only to find out in CI that they have to start over with a new design.

-Another is that it can be hard to reproduce and fix a failure that was seen in CI.
+Additionally, it can be hard to reproduce and fix a failure that was seen in CI.
 Sometimes a developer will resort to repeatedly submitting speculative change to CI just to kick off new runs of the tests.

-Things are much better when a developer can simply run all of the tests, in exactly the same environment that CI does, right from their local machine.
+When a developer can simply and habitually run all of their tests, in exactly the same environment that CI does, right from their local machine, it dramatically decreases the time they spend on root-cause-analysis, bug fixing, or redesign.

-## Reliable
+### Reliable

 We believe that tests should be reliable.

 It seems obvious that we should make our tests as reliable as possible.
-However, today there are some sources of unreliability that we tend not to think much about today.
+However, there are some sources of unreliability that seem to go under-acknowledged.

 The first source of unreliability is the reliance of the test on the execution environment.
 A test may have a dependency on a certain file or piece of